MauryaAbhishek/JetPackCompose-Inteview-/README.md

-In Jetpack Compose, you can hold the NavController in a ViewModel by using the rememberNavController function and storing it in the ViewModel.
+**In Jetpack Compose, you can hold the NavController in a ViewModel by using the rememberNavController function and storing it in the ViewModel**

 Here's an example of how this can be achieved:

-Create a ViewModel to hold the NavController: kotlin
+Create a ViewModel to hold the NavController:
-Copy code

 class MyViewModel : ViewModel() {
     val navController = mutableStateOf<NavController?>(null)
 }